Course Policies and Information

 • All written submissions must meet nominal standards with regard to the mechanics of writing.
 Slipshod writing will result in a much lower grade than its content may otherwise warrant.

-• Documents submitted at checkpoints must be word-processed in both "manuscript" (ms.) and "camera ready" (c-r) form (unless otherwise indicated) and must be stapled together with a cover sheet (title page).
+• All submitted work must be word-processed in both "manuscript" (ms.) and "camera ready" (c-r) form (unless otherwise indicated) and must be stapled together with a cover sheet (title page).
 See Appendix I of the online manual and this linked Adobe PDF file, which you can download and print out.

 Final Examination

 Your final examination is a take-home exam, and it is already available online.
-You can begin it at any point in the semester.
+You can begin it at any point in the semester, and I encourage you to start it early.
 You may submit it to me at any time up to the last class meeting, which is its final due date.
-The final exam is submitted separately from your portfolio, however.

 Grading

-Your grade in this course will be based on a total point value of 1000.
-Dividing your final point total by 10 will generate your final average that I will judge on a 10-point scale (90-100% =A; 80-89%=B and so on).
+Assuming that your work has been submitted on time and that you have met class attendance requirements, your grade in this course will be based on a total point value of 1000.
+Dividing your final point total by 1000 will generate your final grade, which is based on a 10-point scale (90-100% =A; 80-89%=B and so on).
 The breakdown of the total point value is as follows:

 Final Exam